lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 ss-render-default-slots

-An array of four... complex objects.
+An array of four complex objects.
 These are `VNodes` - how Vue internally represents nodes in it's virtual DOM.
 I marked some of the relevant properties for this section:

 ss-slot-details